robertorcosta/azure-docs.pt-br/articles/governance/management-groups/manage.md

 ## <a name="view-management-groups"></a>Exibir grupos de gerenciamento

-Você pode exibir qualquer grupo de gerenciamento no qual você tem uma função de RBAC direta ou herdada.
+Você pode exibir qualquer grupo de gerenciamento no qual tenha uma função direta ou herdada do Azure.

 ### <a name="view-in-the-portal"></a>Exibir no portal